AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 Make sure Palo Alto Networks management interface has ping enabled and the instance's security group has ICMP policy open to the Aviatrix Controller's public IP address.

+At the Palo Alto VM-Series console,

+ a.
+Click Device
+ #.
+Click Interfaces
+ #.
+Click Management
+ #.
+Make sure the setup is as following screenshot.

 |pan_ping|

 2. Create API Administrator Role Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a new role profile and name it Aviatrix-API-Role.
-Edit the profile to enable Report, Configuration, Operation Requests and Commit for the tab XML API.
-This allows the Aviatrix Controller to update the relevant route entries
+ a.
+Create a new role profile and name it Aviatrix-API-Role: Go to Device -> Admin Roles -> +Add
-the Palo Alto Network interfaces.

-Go to Device -> Setup -> Management Interface Settings, as shown below.
+ #.
+Click XML/REST API
+ #.
+Click Report, Configuration, Operation Requests and Commit
+ #.
+Click Commit.

 |pan_role_profile|